Introduction: Why Creative Agencies Need Fractional CFOs

 Most business owners make decisions with a 30-60 day blind spot in their finances.
 You’re deciding whether to hire three people or sign a new lease based on numbers from last month while your actual cash position shifts daily.

 A fractional CFO builds dashboards that show your current cash, how fast you’re burning through it, and how long your runway extends.
+These dashboards often include key performance indicators, giving business owners a clear view of financial health and enabling more informed decisions.
 This transforms historical data into forward-looking intelligence that lets you act with confidence rather than guess based on your bank balance.

 Strategic Forecasting and Dashboards